botsgalaxy/python-shkeeper-api-client/README.md

 - `base_url`: The base URL for the SHKeeper API (e.g., `https://api.shkeeper.io`).
 - `api_key`: Your SHKeeper API key for authentication.
-- `callback_url`: A URL that SHKeeper will use to send notifications about the created invoices.
+- `callback_url`: A URL that SHKeeper will use to send notifications about created invoices.

 You can provide the `callback_url` when initializing the `SHKeeper` class or pass it directly when creating an invoice.